-- ➤ If the proposed position is a full-time staff position, SPaRC and the PI will work with the Associate Director for HRIS/Classification & Compensation Specialist in Human Resources (HR) to establish the appropriate pay range and title.
-The PI should develop a job description for the proposed position for this assessment. - > Grant-funded full-time staff positions receive the same benefits as all staff in the employee class. - ➤ The cost of benefits should be budgeted at 34% in grant proposals, although the College can only charge actual costs to the grants.
+- ➤ If the proposed position is a full time staff position, SPaRC and the PI will work with the Director for HRIS/Classification & Compensation Specialist in Human Resources (HR) to evaluate the position, complete the positions description questionnaire (if appropriate), establish the appropriate pay range and title, and seek HR's approval for the position.
+The PI should develop a job description for the proposed position for this assessment and follow HR policy for evaluating positions. - Grant-funded full time staff positions receive the same benefits as all staff in the employee class. - ➤ The cost of benefits should be budgeted at 34% in grant proposals, although the College can only charge actual costs to the grants.
 Actuals vary depending on individual employee elections.